triton-inference-server/server/docs/examples/basic_conceptual_guide/Part_3-model_analyzer/Readme.md

 # What's next?

 In this tutorial, we covered the use of Model Analyzer, which is a tool to select the best possible deployment configuration with respect to resource utilization.
 This is Part 3 of a 5 part tutorial series which covers the challenges faced in deploying Deep Learning models to production.
-Part 2 covers `Inference Acclerations`, which will talk about framework level optimizations to accelerate your models!
+Part 2 covers `Inference Accelerations`, which will talk about framework level optimizations to accelerate your models!